rayk/darpule/README.md

     assert(downDeep != deepLikeness);
 ```

 This is all very nice and neat, but the only type we have it is 'Tuple'.
-This where predicates come into play.
+This is where predicates come into play.
 It easily to become a Tupleholic and when you end up with functions that accept any Tuple, a real mess can appear overnight.
 Hence the Predicate library, given that we have a list of typed elements within the tuple we may as well see what funky, functional things we can do.

 Without importing the predicate library, you can use the [elementTypesOf(Tuple tuple)] to get a tuple of the element types as [Type].